 On/Off Campus Work Study and the Pay Rate

 With a Work Study job, you can work part-time on or off campus.
-Available work study jobs will be available online at GradLeaders and posted outside of Room B213.
 Jobs are updated occasionally.
-Hourly pay rate for on-campus and off-campus work study positions pay $12.75 per hour.
-Students returning for a second year in the same position may earn $13.00 per hour at the Supervisor’s discretion.
+Hourly pay rate for on-campus and off-campus work study positions pay $15.00 per hour.
+Students returning for a second year in the same position may earn $17.00 per hour at the Supervisor’s discretion.
 It is your responsibility for your own job search either on-campus or off-campus.
 You should contact the Supervisor listed in the job posting to set up an interview.
 Based on hours worked, students are paid bi-weekly during the academic year.
 You are allowed to work up to a maximum of 18.5 hours per week.